Heinrich Plett (1853-1934) and Katharina Teske (1857-1918)

-Dear brother [in Christ, Martin] Fast [#2615], a warm loving greeting to you.
-Please allow my letter a modest place in the worthy Rundschau.
+Dear brother Fast, firstly, a warm loving greeting to you.
+Please allow my letter a modest place in the dear Rundschau.

-I just received a letter from our brother Heinrich Schroeder of Terek [Mennonite Settlement].
-He writes that we still have cousins and nieces there in America, namely: Jakob Schmidt, David Schmidt, and another David Schmidt, who has a wife, Maria Teske, who should also be our niece.
+I just received a letter from our brother Heinrich Schroeder of Terek, in which he writes that we still have cousins and nieces there in America, namely: Jakob Schmidt, David Schmidt, and another David Schmidt, who has a wife, Maria Teske, who should also be our niece.

-Now I would like to ask you, dear uncle and niece—unfortunately I don’t know your addresses—or other Rundschau readers who are familiar with this inheritance matter, to kindly help us as a service of love in word and deed, for which we thank you all in advance.
+Now I would like to ask you, dear uncle and nieces, unfortunately I don’t know your addresses, or if this doesn’t come into your hands, other Rundschau readers who know of this inheritance matter are hereby kindly requested to do us a service of love in this matter in word and deed, for which we thank them all most sincerely in advance.

-Our father Kornelius Teske [#85940], who was a brother of our late uncle Benjamin Teske [#85929] in America, died eight years ago [in 1902], and left children who are now entitled to his inheritance.
+Our father Kornelius Teske, who was a brother of our late uncle Benjamin Teske in America, already died eight years ago [in 1902], and left children who are now entitled to his inheritance.